CARING FOR & MAINTAINING PANORAMIC PORCELAIN SURFACES®

 Routine Care and Cleaning

-Porcelain is the champion floor, wall, and countertop surface that brings flexible style and enduring quality to the home, office, or commercial space.
-With the right care, your porcelain can easily have a decades-long lifespan.
+Porcelain is the superior floor, wall, and countertop surface that brings flexible style and enduring quality to the home, office, or commercial space.
+With the right care, your porcelain surfaces can easily have a decades-long lifespan.

-Unglazed porcelain should be cleaned routinely with concentrated tile cleaners that have a neutral pH.
-These cleaners are better suited for removing grease, oils and normal spills from unglazed products.
+Matte porcelain should be cleaned routinely with concentrated tile cleaners that have a neutral pH.
+These cleaners are better suited for removing grease, oils and normal spills from matte products.

 Recommended Routine Maintenance & Cleaning